tomgoldman11/Face-Recognition-Brain-Front/README.md

 # SmartBrain
-Final project Website as part of web development course on Udemy.
+Front-End of the Website using React as part of web development course on Udemy.

+Here are the pages of the client side: